batuhan-satilmis/forsman-crm-showcase/README.md

 # Forsman CRM — Architecture & Security Showcase

-> A production-deployed, multi-tenant SaaS CRM I designed, built, and continue to harden as sole engineer at Forsman Technology & Consulting LLC. **This repository is a public architectural overview — the source code remains proprietary.**
+> A production-deployed, multi-tenant SaaS CRM I designed, built, and continue to harden as sole engineer at Forsman Technology & Consulting. **This repository is a public architectural overview — the source code remains proprietary.**

 ---